 2. Can I drink more than one can of Nurishment in one day?

-The key issue is one of general diet and portion control and as such we recommend that you drink 1 pack of Nurishment per day, whether it is Nurishment Extra or Nurishment Original.
+The key issue is one of general diet and portion control and as such we recommend that you drink 1 Nurishment product per day, whether it is Nurishment Extra or Nurishment Original.
 Nurishment is usually drunk as a 'gap filler' - if you have missed a meal or simply don't have time to eat.

-3. Can I consume too much vitamins and minerals?
+3. Can I consume too many vitamins and minerals?

 The key issue is one of general diet and portion control.
 Nurishment is often consumed as an alternative to a meal because of its filling nature.
 It will be difficult to consume too many vitamins and minerals by drinking Nurishment or for it to have any seriously negative effects on the body.
 You would have to consume in excess of 10 cans per day for some vitamins or over 50 cans for others, depending on the RDA of the vitamin or mineral.
 It is also good to know that our body helps to regulate or get rid of some vitamins that we do not use.
 We cannot store water-soluble vitamins such as the B group vitamins and vitamin C, and so if we consume more than we need, they are simply excreted.
 Our advice is to consume 1 pack of Nurishment per day, whether it is Nurishment Extra or Nurishment Original.
 Nurishment is usually consumed as 'gap filler', if you have missed a meal or simply don't have time to eat, helping to replace some of the vitamins and/or minerals that you may have missed.

-4. Can I Weight Gain or Build Muscles with Nurishment?
+4. Can I gain weight or build muscles with Nurishment?

 Yes, you can drink Nurishment as part of a weight gain programme.
-It has high protein levels, as much as 21gms per can, other essential vitamins and minerals and will be perfectly fine to consume along with other foods as part of a balanced diet.
+It has high protein levels, as much as 20gms per can, other essential vitamins and minerals and will be perfectly fine to consume along with other foods as part of a balanced diet.
 Remember the key issue is one of general diet and portion control.